vesoft-inc/nebula-docs/docs-2.0/nebula-studio/about-studio/st-ug-what-is-graph-studio.md

 ## Authentication

 For Studio on Cloud, only the instance creator and the Nebula Graph Cloud Service accounts that are authorized to manipulate data in Nebula Graph can connect to Studio.
-For more information, see [Nebula Graph Cloud Service User Guide]([../install-configure/st-ug-deploy.md](https://cloud-docs.nebula-cloud.io/en/posts/toc/dbaas-ug-toc/)).
+For more information, see [Nebula Graph Cloud Service User Guide](https://cloud-docs.nebula-cloud.io/en/posts/toc/dbaas-ug-toc/).

-For Docker-based and RPM-based Studio, authentication is not enabled in Nebula Graph by default and you can sign in to Studio with the default account and password (`user` and `password`) to log in to Studio.
+For Docker-based and RPM-based Studio, authentication is not enabled in Nebula Graph by default.
+You can sign in to Studio with the default account and password (`user` and `password`).